bluescan/dyndns46/README.md

 # tacit-dyndns
 A dynamic DNS updater for Windows written in C++ that uses tacent and curl.
 Supports ipv4, ipv6, and updating multiple domains.
 This tool updates your dynamic DNS provider when your IP changes.
 The command line allows you to force an update and override the sent ip addresses -- invaluable for determining that you've set everything up correctly.

-_Although the tool is working, it has only been tested with spdyn.de.
-It also does not process the command line options yet._

-The tool has been tested with update.spdyn.de, but ought to work with other providers (possibly with minimal changes).
+The tool has been tested with update.spdyn.de but ought to work with other providers -- at worst a small change to the syntax of the curl request would be needed.

 The intent is that you run the tool at regular intervals (perhaps every 15 minutes) via a sceduled task.
-Running the tool does not mean an update is sent as you can configure it to only update when a change is detected.
+Running the tool does not send an update every time -- the default configuration updates only when a change is detected.

-The tool depends on curl being available.
-On Windows 10 curl comes preinstalled, which is quite helpful.
+TacitDynDns depends on curl being available.
+Curl ships with Windows 10 so no need to do anything more.
+You can specify the curl executable to use if you prefer.

 Here is an example of a full configuration file for TacitDynDns:

 ```
-; Example full configuration file for TacitDynDns.
+; Full configuration example for TacitDynDns.
 ;
 ; This config file is in symbolic-expression syntax.
 ; Any files or external references are relative to the working dir unless you specify an absolute path.